movableink/testem-line-reporter/README.md

-# Testem Failure Reporter
+# Testem Failure Dot Reporter

-Report just the interesting part of a test run: the failures.
+Report just the interesting part of a test run: the failures and the dots.

 ## Installation

-    npm install testem-failure-reporter
+    npm install testem-failure-dot-reporter

 ## Usage

-Create a `testem.js` config file that sets reporter to `testem-failure-reporter`:
+Create a `testem.js` config file that sets reporter to `testem-failure-dot-reporter`:

 ````
-var FailureReporter = require('testem-failure-reporter');
+var FailureDotReporter = require('testem-failure-dot-reporter');
-var reporter = new FailureReporter();
+var reporter = new FailureDotReporter();

 module.exports = {
   "framework": "qunit",